tangshuang/react-tyshemo-form/README.md

 }} />
 ```

-The difference between `component` and `render` is that, render function will be run each time when component update.
-It is recommend to use `component` at all.
-Because `component` make it more performanceful.

 **meta**

-As you seen, in react, you can create functional components, which is the same structure with `render` function.
-So, use `component` will always work no matter you use functional components or class components.
-And the component or function will receive a `meta` object:
+And the render function will receive a `meta` object:

 - model: current used model
 - value: the current value of this field